MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/windows-device-portal.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-You can use the Windows Device Portal to configure and manage your HoloLens remotely with Wi-Fi or USB.
-The Windows Device Portal is a web server on your HoloLens that you can connect to from a web browser on your PC.
+You can use the Windows Device Portal to configure and manage Microsoft HoloLens remotely with Wi-Fi or USB.
+The Windows Device Portal is a web server on HoloLens that you can connect to from a web browser on your PC.
 The portal includes many tools that help you manage your HoloLens.
-The portal also offers a fast way to update interpupillary distance settings (IPDs) when switching users on a HoloLens.
+The portal also offers a fast way to update interpupillary distance settings (IPDs) when switching users on HoloLens.
 Updating an IPD via the portal takes about **2 seconds**.
-Updating the IPD by recalibrating the HoloLens takes about **2 minutes**.
+Updating the IPD by recalibrating HoloLens takes about **2 minutes**.

 To use the portal:

-1. Get your IPD by calibrating the HoloLens.
+1. Get your IPD by calibrating the HoloLens device.

 2. Write your IPD down.

-3. Enter it in the portal every time you switch users on the HoloLens.
+3. Enter it in the portal every time you switch users on HoloLens.

 ## Set up your HoloLens to use the Windows Device Portal

 Before accessing the Windows Device Portal, you need to set it up on HoloLens:

-1. Put on your HoloLens and turn on the power.
+1. Put on your HoloLens device and turn on the power.

-2. Do the bloom gesture to launch the Start menu.
+2. Do the bloom gesture to open the **Start** menu.

 3. Gaze at the **Settings** tile, and then do an air tap to select it.
 Do a second air tap to place the app in your environment.
 This starts the Settings app.